FIWARE/tutorials.Securing-Access/README.md

 ![](https://fiware.github.io/tutorials.Securing-Access/img/authcode-flow.png)

-This is an example of the sort of flow used when a third party (such as Travis-CI) asks you to log in using your github account.
-Travis never gains access to your password, but does receive details that you are who you claim to be from Github.
+This is an example of the sort of flow used when a third party (such as Travis-CI) asks you to log in using your GitHub account.
+Travis never gains access to your password, but does receive details that you are who you claim to be from GitHub.

 ### Authorization Code - Sample Code